niklases/PyPEF/README.md

 `jupyter notebook`

-and copy the notebook URL in your browser and open the file `Workflow_PyPEF.ipynb`  .
+and copy the notebook URL in your internet browser and select the `Workflow_PyPEF.ipynb` file.

 Good luck and have fun!